Our History

 1994

-The TJUC Endowment Fund is created to fund TJ projects such as power-assist accessible main entrance doors.
+Our Endowment Fund was created to fund church projects such as power-assist accessible main entrance doors.

 1995

-TJUC votes at a congregational meeting to participate in the Fairness Campaign to prohibit employment discrimination on the basis of sexual orientation.
+Our members voted to endorse and participate in the Kentucky Fairness Campaign’s efforts to end employment discrimination on the basis of sexual orientation in our state.

 1996